Dracks/mr-scrooge/docker/README.md

 Is the one of the sample in the documentation.

 Features:
-  * It creates the user demo with password demo
+  * It creates the admin user demo with password demo
   * It creates random demo data
   * It creates two sample graphs
   * It creates two sample tags